 The college encompasses a wide spectrum of disciplines that generally fall into three major areas:

-- The Social Sciences study how human beings function in groups, how groups and societies interact with each other, and how groups empower or marginalize individuals or subgroups.
-Departments or programs in this discipline include Anthropology, Black Studies, Communication, Economics, Political Science, Sociology, Social Work, and Women’s Studies.
+The Social Sciences study how human beings function in groups, how groups and societies interact with each other, and how groups empower or marginalize individuals or subgroups.
+Major programs in this division include Anthropology; Black Studies; Communication; Communication Management; Journalism and Promotional Communication; Film, Television and Interactive Media; Criminology; Economics; Political Science; Sociology; Social Work; and Women’s and Gender Studies.

-- The Humanities explore how humans perceive themselves and the world, how belief systems and values inform the judgments and the choices people make, and how we communicate.
-Departments and programs in this discipline include Classical and Medieval Studies, English, History, Linguistics, Modern Languages, and Department of Philosophy & Comparative Religion.
+The Humanities explore how humans perceive themselves and the world, how belief systems and values inform the judgments and the choices people make, and how we communicate.
+Major programs in this division include English, History, Linguistics, Spanish, French, Philosophy,

-- The Fine and Performing Arts reveal humans at their most creative – in their ability to shape and transform how we see, hear, and order the world around us.
-Departments and programs in this discipline include Art, The Department of Theatre and Dance, and Music.
+The Fine and Performing Arts reveal humans at their most creative – in their ability to shape and transform how we see, hear, and order the world around us.
+Major programs in this discipline include Art, Music, and Theatre.

-Liberal Studies, however, is a broad and interdisciplinary program of study that crosses the boundaries of science, social science, and humanities.
+Liberal Studies is a broad and interdisciplinary program of study that crosses the boundaries of science, social science, and humanities.